 • Event: Preschool Storytime at Southport

-• Date & Time: Tuesday, November 05, 10:30am
+• Date & Time: Tuesday, February 04, 10:30am

 • Location: Southport Branch

 • Description: Preschoolers ages 3 – 5 and an adult are invited for an active class featuring stories, songs and rhymes that focus on early literacy skills and school preparedness.
+This program will be followed by age appropriate learning activities.

 • No Registration Required.